mindflowai/mindflow/README.md

 ## Getting Started

 Pre-requisite:
-- You'll need to create an [OpenAI](https://openai.com/blog/openai-api) account or request early access from [Anthropic](https://www.anthropic.com/earlyaccess).
+- You'll need to create an [OpenAI](https://openai.com/blog/openai-api) account.
 - Also, create a [Pinecone](https://www.pinecone.io/start) account to use their vector database.

 1. Run `pip install mindflow`, or you can clone this repo and run `pip install -e path/to/mindflow`.
 2. Run `mf login`:
-    - Register with OpenAI or Anthropic to use their models.
+    - Register with OpenAI to use their models.
 You can find your OpenAI API key [here](https://platform.openai.com/account/api-keys).
     - Register with Pinecone to use their vector database.
 You can find your Pinecone API key and Environment [here](https://www.pinecone.io/start).
 3. Now, you're ready to start using MindFlow!